-Reputed for its golden beaches, Goa has many more hidden treasures than meets the reach of a wandering traveller.
-The state is home to a number of yoga retreats and resorts, tucked away within the cozy crevices of nature.
-While it remains conventional to practice yoga in a calm, quite serene surrounding in greener landscapes, Goa’s impressive shorelines offer a soothing backdrop in your search for calm and peace through Yoga.
+Reputed for its golden beaches, Goa has many more hidden treasures than meets the reach of a wandering traveler.
+The state is home to a number of yoga retreats and resorts tucked away within the cozy crevices of nature.
+While it remains conventional to practice yoga in a calm, quite and serene surrounding in greener landscapes, Goa’s impressive shorelines offer a soothing backdrop in your search for calm and peace through Yoga.
 Visitors here can also choose from a retreat that is surrounded by paddy fields and coconut palm groves to eco-friendly resorts offering organic meals and rustic accommodations.

 Getting There: The Goa Dabolim Airport operates domestic flights throughout the day to 10 Indian international airports.
 The airport currently operates international flights only to the Middle East by the two state-owned carriers, Air India and Indian Airlines.
-Numerous European charter airlines fly to Goa especially in the winter season.
+Numerous European charter airlines fly to Goa, especially in the winter season.

 Karnataka is the home state of the global mission – The Art of Living Foundation, started by Sri Sri Ravi Shankar in 1981 in Bangalore, the organization’s international headquarters.
 Running on the motto of creating a ‘stress-free and violence-free world’, the foundation has changed the lives of millions through meditation, for more than three decades.

 Within, and on the outskirts of Bangalore, the options are aplenty.
-From luxury upscale resorts offering daily yoga and meditation classes to classical Ayurvedic sanctuaries within the city and nearby cities like Mysore – which is fast gaining reputation as one of India’s best places to practice Ashtanga yoga and Udupi.
+From luxury upscale resorts offering daily yoga and meditation classes to classical Ayurvedic sanctuaries within the city and nearby cities like Mysore – which is fast gaining a reputation as one of India’s best places to practice Ashtanga yoga and Udupi.

 Getting There: Bengaluru’s Kempegowda International Airport welcomes international travelers from across the world.
 The airport also operates daily domestic flights to major cities across India, including Chennai, Mumbai, Hyderabad, Delhi and Goa.

-Kerala is the mother land of Ayurveda, of holistic wellness.
+Kerala is the motherland of Ayurveda, of holistic wellness.
 It boasts an ‘unbroken tradition’ having survived several demographic, political and environmental changes over hundreds of years.
 Unlike the other Indian states, Ayurveda in Kerala is not considered an alternative medicine but mainstream.
 The Ayurveda Vaidyars (practitioners) of Kerala have studied and adapted the theories of Ayurveda as effective healing systems in their everyday life.
 Thus many Keralites still use Ayurvedic medicines as the first choice of treatment when tackling any ailment.

-The state offer a number of choices when it comes to choosing a wellness center – be it on a houseboat in the lagoons, or in a protected straw hut inside dense forests, or perched up on a steep hill, or in a relaxing cottage next to the backwaters or next to the lapping sounds of the aggressive seas or within a century-old traditional Kerala homes – there is something for everyone.
+The state offers a number of choices when it comes to choosing a wellness center – be it on a houseboat in the lagoons, or in a protected straw hut inside dense forests, or perched up on a steep hill, or in a relaxing cottage next to the backwaters or next to the lapping sounds of the aggressive seas or within a century-old traditional Kerala homes – there is something for everyone.

-Getting There: Kerala has three international airports – Thiruvananthapuram International Airport that connects to major cities in India to across the world including charter flights from London, New York and Moscow; Cochin International Airport that offers excellent connections to Europe, U.S., Middle East and Far East and Kozhikode International Airport with international connections to most of the cities in the Middle East.
+Getting There: Kerala has three international airports – Thiruvananthapuram International Airport that connects to major cities in India to across the world including charter flights from London, New York, and Moscow; Cochin International Airport that offers excellent connections to Europe, U.S., Middle East and Far East and Kozhikode International Airport with international connections to most of the cities in the Middle East.